-For forty years, the Washington Hillsdale Internship Program (WHIP) has provided students the opportunity to participate in full-time, academically intensive internships in the nation’s capital.
-The program has been significantly bolstered with the 2008 establishment of the Hillsdale College Allan P. Kirby, Jr. Center for Constitutional Studies and Citizenship in Washington, D.C.
-Past interns and fellows have been placed in locations as challenging and rewarding as the U.S. House of Representatives, the U.S. Senate, the White House, various think tanks including the Heritage Foundation, news and media outlets, national security agencies, lobbying firms, international trade and relations organizations, and private sector companies.
+For forty years, the Washington-Hillsdale Internship Program (WHIP) has provided students the opportunity to participate in full-time, academically intensive internships in Washington, D.C.
+Past interns and fellows have been placed in locations such as the U.S. Senate, the White House, think tanks, news and media outlets, and national security agencies.
+Students complement their internships with classes at the College’s Allan P. Kirby, Jr. Center for Constitutional Studies and Citizenship.

-Through the College’s affiliations with the Center for Medieval and Renaissance Studies and the Oxford Study Abroad Program, Hillsdale students are able to study abroad for a summer or a year at one of the more than thirty colleges of Oxford University.
-Hillsdale offers a summer business program in cooperation with Regent’s College in London, England, and the opportunity to study at the University of St. Andrews in St. Andrews, Scotland.
-Science students benefit from Hillsdale’s 685-acre field research laboratory in northern Michigan, a marine biology program in the Florida Keys, and internship opportunities with the Omaha Zoo.
-Foreign language students frequently study abroad in Argentina, France, Germany, and Spain.
-Qualified individual students who wish to study in another country for a semester or a year are assisted by their faculty advisor and the registrar in planning a program that enables them to gain academic credit as well as take full advantage of their experience.
+Hillsdale students have opportunities to study abroad for a summer or a year at one of the more than thirty colleges of Oxford University.
+Study-abroad programs are available in Argentina, France, Germany, Spain, and at the University of St. Andrews in St. Andrews, Scotland.
+Hillsdale also offers a summer business program in cooperation with Regent’s College in London, England.
+Science students benefit from Hillsdale’s 685-acre field research laboratory in northern Michigan, a marine biology program in the Florida Keys, and internships with the Omaha Zoo.

-The Roche Sports Complex is a facility available to varsity athletes and the general student body alike.
-The building houses the 60,000-square-foot Dawn Tibbetts Potter Arena, which features a student fitness center and basketball/volleyball courts.
-The building also houses the John “Jack” McAvoy Natatorium for swimming and diving, an exercise physiology and sports medicine facility, four racquetball courts, extensive locker room space, and a weight/fitness room.
-Adjacent is the 7,000-seat capacity Frank “Muddy” Waters Stadium, which features an artificial surface football field; all-weather, Olympic-quality eight-lane running track; outdoor tennis courts; and fields for soccer, baseball, and women’s softball.
-Located northwest of the Roche Sports Complex, the 76,000-square-foot Margot V. Biermann Athletic Center houses four acrylic tennis courts and a six-lane, 200-meter NCAA regulation Mondo surface track.
+The Roche Sports Complex features a student fitness center and basketball/volleyball courts, a pool, an exercise physiology and sports medicine facility, four racquetball courts, and a weight/fitness room.
+Adjacent to the sports complex is the Frank “Muddy” Waters Stadium, which features an artificial surface football field; an all-weather, Olympic-quality, eight-lane running track; and fields for soccer, baseball, and women’s softball.
+The Margot V. Biermann Athletic Center houses four acrylic tennis courts and a six-lane, 200-meter NCAA regulation Mondo surface track.

-The 53,000-square-foot Grewcock Student Union is the center of student life.
-The two-story structure houses the cafeteria, bookstore, student mail center, offices for student activities and publications, a lounge with a 100-inch flat-screen television, a formal lounge and conference room, AJ’s Café, and a game area.
-Hayden Park sits at the northeastern perimeter of campus and encompasses 190 acres of rolling, partially wooded farmland.
-In addition to serving as a course for Hillsdale’s cross-country teams, it provides a place for club and intramural sports, mountain biking, cross-country skiing, and general outdoor recreation.
-The 27,000-square-foot Christ Chapel is currently under construction and will be a center for spiritual life on campus and serve as a symbol of Hillsdale’s Christian roots and identity.
+The Grewcock Student Union holds the cafeteria, bookstore, student mail center, offices for student activities and publications, a lounge and game area, and AJ’s Café.
+In addition to serving as a course for Hillsdale’s cross-country teams, Hayden Park provides a place for club and intramural sports, mountain biking, cross-country skiing, and general outdoor recreation.
+The 27,000-square-foot Christ Chapel will open in 2019, serving as a center for spiritual life on campus and as a symbol of Hillsdale’s Christian roots and identity.

 Hillsdale’s Charger athletes compete in 14 intercollegiate NCAA Division II varsity sports as part of the Great Midwest Athletic Conference.
-Hillsdale College sponsors varsity basketball, cross-country, swimming and diving, softball, tennis, indoor and outdoor track and field, and volleyball for women, and varsity baseball, basketball, cross-country, golf, football, tennis, and indoor and outdoor track and field for men.
-In 2016–17, 11 athletes earned All-American honors while 17 received Academic All-American awards.
-Hillsdale College boasts a 96 percent student-athlete Academic Success Rate.
-Fourteen club sports and eleven intramural sports are also available to students.
+Hillsdale College sponsors varsity basketball, cross-country, swimming, softball, tennis, indoor and outdoor track and field, and volleyball for women, and varsity baseball, basketball, cross-country, golf, football, tennis, and indoor and outdoor track and field for men.
+Sixteen club sports and eleven intramural sports are also available to students.

-Four national fraternities, three national sororities, a newspaper and radio station, and more than 100 other social, academic, spiritual, and service organizations provide Hillsdale students with a diverse array of cocurricular opportunities.
-A resident drama troupe and dance company, a concert choir and chamber chorale, a jazz program with big band and combos, instrumental chamber ensembles from string quartets to percussion ensemble, and a symphony orchestra and band constitute the College’s performing arts organizations.
-The Student Activities Board hosts campus-wide social functions throughout the year, including marquee events like Garden Party, Homecoming, President’s Ball, and Centralhallapalooza.
+Four national fraternities, three national sororities, a newspaper and radio station, and more than 100 social, academic, spiritual, and service organizations provide Hillsdale students with a diverse array of cocurricular opportunities.
+Performing arts organizations include a drama troupe, dance company, a concert choir, chamber chorale, various instrumental ensembles, bands, and a symphony orchestra.
+The Student Activities Board hosts campus-wide social functions throughout the year, including events like Garden Party, Homecoming, President’s Ball, and Centralhallapalooza.

-Hillsdale students are housed in dormitories, fraternity and sorority houses, and various off-campus dwellings.
-Single and double rooms are available on campus; there are no coed dormitories.
+Hillsdale students are housed in single-sex dormitories, fraternity and sorority houses, and various off-campus houses.
 Each College-owned residence hall is supervised by a resident director and resident advisers.
-All freshmen (except commuters) are required to live on campus; upperclass students seeking to live off campus must apply to the dean of men or dean of women for this privilege.

-Special student services provided by the College include career planning and placement counseling; academic advising and tutoring; and a health service staffed by a physician, a resident nurse, and counselors.
+Special services for students include career planning and placement counseling; academic advising and tutoring; and a health service staffed by a physician, a resident nurse, and counselors.

-Financial aid at Hillsdale is available in many forms.
 Academic scholarships are awarded on a competitive basis, regardless of financial need.
 The priority application deadline for academic scholarship consideration is January 1.
-The application for admission also serves as the Hillsdale application for merit-based aid.
-Athletic scholarships are awarded on a competitive basis in men’s baseball, football, and golf; men’s and women’s basketball, tennis, track, and cross-country; and women’s swimming, softball, and volleyball.
+The application for admission also serves as the application for merit-based aid.
+Athletic scholarships are awarded on a competitive basis in men’s baseball, football, and golf; women’s swimming, softball, and volleyball; and men’s and women’s basketball, tennis, track, and cross-country.
 The departments of art and music also award a select number of scholarships based on strength of portfolio/audition.
 To apply for aid on the basis of financial need, students are required to file Hillsdale’s Confidential Family Financial Statement (CFFS).
 Because Hillsdale does not accept government funds, either directly for its operations or indirectly in the form of student aid, the FAFSA is not applicable; government funds are replaced with private dollars.
 Grants and loans are available from the College.

-Admission to Hillsdale College is a privilege extended to students who are able to benefit by, and contribute to, the academic and social environment of the College.
-A formal application to Hillsdale College includes (1) a completed application form, (2) the scores from either the Scholastic Aptitude Test (SAT), the American College Test (ACT), or the Classic Learning Test, (3) an official transcript of high school grades (and post-secondary grades, if available), (4) thoughtful essay and short answer responses, (5) two academic letters of recommendation, and (6) a résumé of extracurricular activities, volunteerism, leadership, and work experience.
+A formal application to Hillsdale College includes: 1) a completed application form; 2) the scores from either the Scholastic Aptitude Test (SAT), the American College Test (ACT), or the Classic Learning Test (CLT); 3) an official transcript of high school grades (and post-secondary grades, if available); 4) thoughtful essay and short answer responses; 5) two academic letters of recommendation; and 6) a résumé of extracurricular activities, volunteerism, leadership, and work experience.
 An interview is recommended, but not required.
 Transfer students must include a Dean of Students Transfer Form and official college transcript(s).
-International students must submit all required documents in English; the ACT or SAT is required, the TOEFL is optional.
+International students must submit all required documents in English; the ACT, SAT, or CLT is required, and the TOEFL is optional.

 Application and Information

 Students may apply to Hillsdale College any time after the completion of the junior year of high school.
 A formal application includes a completed application form accompanied by a nonrefundable fee of $35 (free if submitted online) and all required credentials.
 Application plans include early decision (November 1), spring admission (December 1), priority scholarship (January 1), and regular decision (April 1).
-Hillsdale College has been distinguished since its founding in 1844 by voluntarily adhering to a nondiscriminatory policy regarding race, religion, sex, and national or ethnic origin—long before the government began regulating such matters.
+Hillsdale College has been distinguished since its founding in 1844 by voluntarily adhering to a nondiscriminatory policy regarding race, religion, sex, and national or ethnic origin.
 All records and forms should be mailed to:

 33 East College Street